EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 Perform this task on LON-CL1.

 1. Open the **Microsoft Store**.

-    Microsoft Store may need an update.
-This can take a minute or two.

 1. In Microsoft Store, in the left navigation bar, click **Library**.
 1. In the Library, find **App Installer** and, beside, click **Update**.